 Do you remember that pool party as a kid when, after eating just one piece of cake, your mom didn’t allow you to get back in the pool for 30 minutes because you needed to digest first?
+This is known as the 30-minute pool rule.
 Most of us have that exact memory or one very similar.
 Even today at the pool the 30 minute rule is still held as a commonplace.
 But is this just an old wives’ tale or is eating and swimming within 30 minutes a real danger?

 The real danger, however, is not eating, but drinking.
+Drinking and swimming in a pool is not a good combination and could lead to a serious injury.
 Learn more about alcohol and water safety.